MichaelYochpaz/User-Scripts/README.md

 ## Bash Scripts:
 ### CreateLinks:
-A Bash script to generate a symlink for a file or each file within folder (works with nested folders).
+A Bash script to generate symlink for each media file within folder (works with single files, folders, and nested folders).

 Usage: ```CreateLinks <Source Directory> <Destination Directory>```

 <br />

 ### ExtractSubs:
-A Bash script to extract specific subtitles ID from mkv files (used mainly to extract specific languaged subtitles from all episodes of a TV series)
+A Bash script to extract specific subtitles ID from mkv files (used mainly to extract subtitles in a specific language from all episodes of a TV series)

   Usage: ```ExtractSubs <File / Directory> <Track ID> <Extracted File Type (File Extension)> [<Filename Suffix>]```